vircadia/vircadia-dev-docs/docs/domain-server/README.md

 ### [Command Line Parameters for Assignment Clients](./command-line-parameters-for-assignment-clients.md)

 The Domain server deploys a type of server called an Assignment client to provide different functionalities to a virtual world.
-Six types are defined and the domain server will spin up one instance of each:
+There are currently six types and the Domain server will spin up one instance of each.
+They all connect directly to the client for maximum performance and reliability:

 * **Asset Server** - Allows the upload and download of files from the server.
 * **Audio Mixer** - Receives all audio streams and mixes them into single streams to send out to each node (user).
 * **Avatar Mixer** - Receives all avatar and joint data and mixes them into single streams to send out to each node (user).
 * **Entity Mixer** - Handles the state of all entities and their respective properties in a virtual world.
 * **Entity Script Server** - Provides server side scripting functionality.
-* **Messaging Mixer** - Handles all messaging activity between nodes on the domain (users).
+* **Messsages Mixer** - Handles all messaging activity between nodes on the domain (users).